ART & DANCE

 SCROLL THROUGH SOME OF TERPSICHORE'S SUGGESTIONS

-Shakespeare and the classical tradition
+Shakespeare and the Classical Tradition

-This program focuses on Shakespeare’s use of the classical tradition of mythology, literature, and culture to inform many of his plays.
+This experience focuses on Shakespeare’s use of the classical tradition of mythology, literature, and culture to inform many of his plays.
 This program is based in the UK, visiting sites relevant to Elizabethan England in which the Shakespearean revolution was able to occur.
 To truly re-trace Shakespeare’s creative journey, an optional portion of the program shifts to Greece and Italy, places close to his heart.